lufrodriguezca/lab_vision/lab2_matlab/readme.md

 2. Try displaying the images read in the previous point using both commands
 3. What are the differences?

-    >   Answer: [imshow] command is more complete than the [image] command.
-It displayed the image in a Handle Graphics® figure, where I is a grayscale, RGB (truecolor), or binary image.
+    >   Answer: " "imshow" " command is more complete than the [image] command.
+It displayed the image in a Handle Graphics® figure, where the image is a grayscale, RGB (truecolor), or binary.
 For binary images, imshow displays pixels with the value 0 (zero) as black and 1 as white.
 The [image] command created an image graphics object by interpreting each element in a matrix as an index into the figure's colormap or directly as RGB values, depending on the data specified.
 The differences oberved where that under the command [image] the images showed like "red"

 ## Writing Images